n4kama/blog/content/posts/Hello-World.md

 Hi 👋.

-The purpose of this post is to introduce this blog to the world.

-Its primary objective is to shed light on subjects around IT and cybersecurity that I think are either under-addressed or not addressed in the right way.
+The primary objective of this blog is to shed light on subjects around programming/scripting, sysadmin stuff and cybersecurity that I think are either under-addressed or not addressed in the right way.

 You can find all necessary information about me in the home page.